 Have you watched a movie about artificial intelligence?
 Yes, those machines with advanced technology you can think of and do things by their own thinking.
 Some movies portrayed AI as great, but some made them look scary because of the idea that they will rule the world and enslave human beings in the future.
 Basically, artificial intelligence is the intelligence demonstrated by machines.
 They can do what human beings can do, thinking and doing without a command from a human being, specifically learning and problem-solving—without getting tired.
 More and more are developing artificial-intelligence-capable machines, but how can they be associated with cybersecurity?

 In this read, you will get to know the answer to the question raised.
 You will also read here the answer to the title: How AI is the future of cybersecurity.
 Just how will AI be the future of cybersecurity with all its requirements and complexities? has laid out points to answer that question.

 Capable of going through years of attack logs

 Hackers will and always continue to find new sophisticated ways to penetrate networks or steal any important information, and much worse is that most of these vulnerabilities are well-known to them.
 They follow certain patterns and sequences that even well-trained cybersecurity personnel can’t defend against their attacks.
 This is where artificial intelligence comes in and saves the day.
 It can go through years of attack logs to analyze and learn multiple attack methods and strategies that can help lessen aberration in the future.

 Act faster than experts

-Security has been a vicious cycle and is still a lifelong war between the cybersecurity defenders and the wicked hackers (black hat hackers).
-This will continue more on the future, since technologies and computers are continuously advancing and upgrading.
+Security has been a vicious cycle and is still a lifelong war between cybersecurity defenders and the wicked hackers (black hat hackers).
+This will continue more in the future since technologies and computers are continuously advancing and upgrading.
 Here comes artificial intelligence, as it can somehow ease these problems better than the experts.
 It can form a baseline on normal user behavior and analyze future behavior to mitigate anomalies.